 One method to get the right size, in conjunction with feel and comfort ( comfort and fit is vital ) is to put both hands around the bowl with the middle finger touching and the thumbs touching at the bottom.
 This method on its own is now outdated and rarely used now.
 It will tell you that your finger and thumb will go around the bowl.
 With this method you could end up with a bowl that is too big for you.
 Use it only with the preferred comfort fit below.Preferred Comfort Fit

 Now hold your arm out straight and with the back of your hand uppermost.
 If the bowl is comfortable and does not fall out of you hand then this is fine.
 Repeat the process by going up or down until you are happy with the size.
-A bowl is no good unless you feel comfortable with it.
+A bowl is no good unless you feel comfortable with it and

-There is no substitute for trying out the bowls to see if you are happy with them .
+there is no substitute for trying out the bowls.
 At our shop you can try a set of bowls on our test bowling lane and this really does give you a chance to get the right size and weight you are comfortable with.